SafwanMahmood/AmbulanceAlert-P2P/README.md

 # PeerBase
-Go through to understand the Report.md gist/documentation.
+Go through the Report.md to get the gist/documentation.
 ## Reference:

 For a **tutorial** see: http://cs.berry.edu/~nhamid/p2p